How to Get Fit in Your 40s

 Front Squat 4 x 10 Barbell Deadlift 4 x 10 Kettlebell Swing 4 x 10 Seated Shoulder Press 4 x 10 Barbell Upright Row 4 x 10 Incline Dumbbell Fly 4 x 10 One Arm Dumbbell Row 4 x 10 Barbell Bicep Curl 3 x 12 Overhead Tricep Extension 3 x 12

-Performing this simple weight lifting workout twice per week would be a great place to start to cover your bases with a basic exercise routine.
+Performing this simple weight-lifting workout twice per week would be a great place to start to cover your bases with a basic exercise routine.
 Interestingly the benefits of weight training don’t just extend to aesthetics.
 It will also help improve and maintain bone density as you age.

 Improving mobility